 In the normal course of business, the Corporation continuously monitors the financial condition of its customers and reviews the credit history of each new customer.
-As of December 31, 2020, no customer balance represented a significant portion of the Corporation's consolidated trade receivables.
-The Corporation is using the expected credit losses method to estimate its provision for credit losses, which considers the specific credit risk of its customers, the expected lifetime of its financial assets, historical trends and economic conditions As of December 31, 2020, the provision for expected credit losses represented 2.5% of the gross amount of accounts receivable and contract assets (2.5% as of December 31, 2019), while 5.0% of trade receivables were 90 days past their billing date (7.2% as of December 31, 2019).
+The Corporation uses its customers' historical terms of payment and acceptable collection periods for each customer class, as well as changes in its customers' credit profiles, to define default to collect amounts receivable from customers, including contract assets.
+As of December 31, 2021, no customer balance represented a significant portion of the Corporation's consolidated trade receivables.
+The Corporation is using the expected credit losses method to estimate its provision for credit losses, which considers the specific credit risk of its customers, the expected lifetime of its financial assets, historical trends and economic conditions As of December 31, 2021, the provision for expected credit losses represented 2.0% of the gross amount of trade receivables and contract assets (2.6% as of December 31, 2020), while 6.9% of trade receivables were 90 days past their billing date (5.0% as of December 31, 2020).

-The following table shows changes to the provision for expected credit losses for the years ended December 31, 2020 and 2019:
+The following table shows changes to the provision for expected credit losses for the years ended December 31, 2021 and 2020:

-2020 2019
+2021 2020

-Balance at beginning of year \$ 19.6 \$ 20.5
+Balance at beginning of year \$ 20.8 \$ 19.6

-Changes in expected credit losses charged to income 17.4 18.8
+Changes in expected credit losses charged to income 17.2 17.4

-Write-off (16.2) (19.7)
+Write-off (19.5) (16.2)

-Balance at end of year \$ 20.8 \$ 19.6
+Balance at end of year \$ 18.5 \$ 20.8